Podisma pedestris

 Podisma pedestris is a species of 'short-horned grasshoppers' belonging to the family Acrididae subfamily Melanoplinae.

 Distribution

-This small wingless grasshopper is present in most of Europe and in eastern Palearctic realm through to temperate, mainland east Asia.
+This small wingless grasshopper is found throughout most of Europe and the eastern Palearctic realm, extending to temperate mainland east Asia.

 Description

 The adult males grow up to 17–25 mm long, while the females reach 24–30 mm of length.
 They can be encountered from mid June through October in dry meadows, in rocky slopes of mountains, alpine pastures and forest clearings.
 They feed on grasses and herbaceous plants.
 The females lay their eggs on the ground.